 Neuroscience encompasses the discipline’s foundations and frontiers—from molecules to behavior.

-Why study neuroscience at Macalester?
+Why major in neuroscience at Macalester?

 Macalester’s location means you can study neuroscience as part of a broad liberal arts education, while taking advantage of other opportunities in the science-rich Twin Cities.
 Our students regularly conduct research in labs at the nearby University of Minnesota, Mayo Clinic, HealthPartners Neuroscience Institute, and a variety of biotech companies, such as Medtronic.